Carrier-envelope phase and pulse shape effects on vacuum pair production in asymmetric electric fields with bell-shaped envelopes: Theoretical formalism : The quantum Vlasov equation

-At asymptotic times ($t\rightarrow\pm\infty$), when the external electric field is turned off, the distribution function acquires a clear particle interpretation: $f_\mathbf{k}(\pm \infty)$ represents the density of pairs produced with momentum $\mathbf{k}$.
+At large times ($t\rightarrow\infty$), when the external electric field is turned off, the distribution function acquires a clear particle interpretation: $f_\mathbf{k}(\infty)$ represents the density of pairs produced, of which the positron has momentum $\mathbf{k}$ and the electron has momentum $-\mathbf{k}$.
+A further requirement for such an interpretation is that the external electric field should vary slowly (adiabatic approximation) \cite{kluger1998quantum}.
 At intermediate times, however, the field is non-zero and $f_\mathbf{k}(t)$ contains contributions from both real and virtual excitations, so it does not admit a particle interpretation.
-A further requirement for such an interpretation is that the external electric field should vary slowly (adiabatic approximation) \cite{kluger1998quantum}.
-For these reasons, throughout this work we restrict our analysis to the asymptotic distribution function
+Recently, in Ref.~\cite{ilderton2022interpretation}, it was shown that $f_\mathbf{k}(t)$ at an intermediate time $t$ has the following interpretation: it is the number of particles that would be measured (with a shifted momentum $\mathbf{k} - e \mathbf{A}(t)$) if the field were suddenly switched off at time $t$.
+As a sudden switch-off of an electric field is unphysical, $f_\mathbf{k}(t)$ at intermediate times remains unphysical.
+See Ref.~\cite{aleksandrov2025switchoff} for further analysis of this matter.
+Due to these interpretational issues, we restrict our analysis to the asymptotic distribution function $f_\textbf{k}(\infty)$ and the total number of produced pairs per unit volume